Dog bites account for 80% to 90% of all mammalian bites involving humans, but cat bites are more likely to become infected.

 CLINICAL APPROACH (PATHOGENESIS AND TREATMENT)

 The evaluation and treatment of all bite wounds should include taking a careful history of the incident, the type of animal, the site of the bite, and the geographic setting.
 Hand wounds, puncture wounds, and crush injuries are likely to become infected.
 Specimens from infected bites should be cultured and a Gram-stained smear prepared; the wound should then be washed, well irrigated, and left open.
-Most patients with bites on the ...
+Most patients ...